Pictured Grandsonof thomas Ashe at the presentation of bust in 1957

 This is the fifth day of the establishment of the Irish Republic, and the flag of our country still floats from the most important buildings in the country.....The men of north County Dublin are in the field, having occupied all the Police Barracks in the district, destroyed all the telegraph on the Great Northern Railway up to Dundalk, and are operating against the trains of the Midland and the Great Western……Courage boys we are winning….
 Never had man or woman a cause, never was a cause more grandly served.

-Signed, James Connolly, Commandant General,
+Signed, James Connolly, Commandant General, Dublin Division.

 The ensuing Battle of Ashbourne is considered to be one of the most audacious engagements of Easter Week.
 The manner in which Ashe and the Battalion had sliced through enemy forces in the north County had forced the RIC to reinforce their base at Ashbourne.
 The Volunteers were not to be deterred.
 Despite being severely outnumbered and having come under surprise attack from almost 100 RIC men, who had arrived in haste from Slane, they maintained their discipline, defended their ground and ultimately put the RIC force to flight.
 The Barracks was captured and cleared of weapons.
 Ashe ordered the surviving RIC officers to return home but warned them of the peril of taking up arms against the Irish Republic.
 A dozen RIC men were killed at the Battle of Ashbourne.
 Two young Volunteers Thomas Rafferty and John Crennigan also lost their lives.

 My dear Tomas,